nraynes/js_datastructures/src/linear/deque/deque.md

 ## Deque

 A deque is a double ended queue.
 This means that you can insert and remove from both sides.
 Other than that it is exactly the same as a queue.
+Below is how you create a new deque.

 **ES6:**